In what circumstances do the time off for dependants provisions apply to employees with adult dependants?

 What amounts to "necessary" action and a "reasonable" amount of time off will depend on the circumstances.
 In the majority of cases, no more than one or two days would be regarded as reasonable to deal with the problem that has arisen.

-The right to time off applies only if the employee tells the employer as soon as reasonably practicable of the reason for the absence and how long he or she expects to be away from work.
+The right to time off applies only if the employee tells the employer as soon as reasonably practicable of the reason for the absence and how long they expect to be away from work.